-I live in Colorado, where cellular reception can be very hit or miss.
+I live in Colorado, where cellular reception can be very hit or miss because of the mountains and rolling hills.
 As just one example there are only two spots in my apartment where I can make a phone call.
 So when I’m at home trying to view a website using Safari on my iPhone and the page is loading really slow, I find it really annoying that my iPhone is trying to use my cellular data rather than my home wireless network (WiFi).

 Note: Apple implies that the cellular data is “assisting” the WiFi, but with the poor cell reception here, I can confirm that this feature just slows down my iPhone internet speed.